- James Mylne

 As a teen I discovered the benefits of using ballpoint pens over pencil for creating photo realistic artworks.
 It has a more graphic outcome, a true Black compared to pencil or charcoal.
 The point used well is ideal for technical detail, and unlike a pencil never needs sharpening.

 I have drawings I did in the early 1990s in ballpoint pen that still look exactly the same now as when I created them.
-I’ve recently seen photos of drawings I sold to clients 15 years ago that still look perfect.
 Sometimes one or two would fade at the beginning when I started drawing properly.
 I quickly worked out why.
-Its about the paper, UV light, and skin contact.
+Its about the paper type/quality, UV light protection, no skin contact.
+Further more, In recent years I've discovered a type of aerosol fixative that I spray in multiple layers over every artwork.
+This chemically seals and secures the ink.

 Well you can’t make any mistakes.
 It’s not just permanent, you can’t go over mistakes like you can in paint.
 You can only make things darker.
 This demands serious focus and careful control which adds to the time consuming aspect of working with it too.